Lisa Dillin & Nicole A. Martinell: The space between (us)

 September 4 – October 20, 2019

-Nicole A. Martinell is a choreographer, dancer, teacher, and founder/artistic director of Deep Vision Dance Company.
+Nicole A. Martinell is a choreographer, dancer, teacher and founder/artistic director of Deep Vision Dance Company.
 From grand site works to intimate spaces, Martinell’s choreography questions the complexity of humankind and explores the strange, mysterious beauty of the world around us.
-Accolades include 20 original works, 10 productions, a multi-city tour, Maryland’s Baker Artist Award, selection for Annual Choreographers’ Showcase (MD), American College Dance Association Conference Galas (VA, MD), Capital Fringe Festival (DC), Exchange Choreography Festival (OK), ECOPOETIC (NY), Intersections Festival (DC), and New Release Choreographers Showcase (DC).
+Accolades include 20 original works, 10 productions, a multi-city tour, Maryland’s Baker Artist Award, selection for Annual Choreographers’ Showcase (Maryland), American College Dance Association Conference Galas (VA, MD), Capital Fringe Festival (Washington, D.C.), Exchange Choreography Festival (Oklahoma), ECOPOETIC (New York), Intersections Festival (Washington, D.C.), and New Release Choreographers Showcase (Washington, D.C.).
 Noted community projects include Learning Physics through Movement arts integration program and AKIMBO Dance & Movement Art Festival – an interdisciplinary, site-specific festival in Baltimore City.
-Martinell received an MFA in Dance from Texas Woman’s University and is on faculty at Towson University.
+Martinell received an M.F.A. in Dance from Texas Woman’s University and is on faculty at Towson University.

 Additional collaborators include an original score by PJ Dorsey (Tarotplane) and Erik Spangler (DJ Dubble8) and costuming by Kendra Shapanus.
 Video production support by Erik Dillinger with Stephanie Barber, Corey Hughes, Jonna McKone, and Justin RT Stafford and 3D fabrication support by Chip Banister, Wilder Childs, and Pete Karis.